 Photo courtesy of Joy Hewitt.

-Structure of an Inbound Journeys
+Structure of an Inbound Journey

-It takes many club members to put on an inbound Journeys.
+It takes many club members to put on an inbound Journey.
 Those who do not fill specific major roles usually help with other needs and attend events to meet and interact with the ambassadors.